Lrich14/Shopping-Cart/README.md

 ## Further Exploration
 ### Sending an email to yourself
-In order to approach this further exploratio challenge, you will need to follow these steps:
+In order to approach this further exploration challenge, you will need to follow these steps:

 #### Installation
 From within an active virtual environment, install the sendgrid package: